June Bank Holiday (Creation) Bill

 Overview

-This bill proposes the creation of a new annual bank holiday in the United Kingdom, to be held on the Friday closest to June 23rd, and to be officially called "United Kingdom day".
+This bill proposes the creation of a new annual public holiday in the United Kingdom on the Friday nearest to the 23rd of June, to be known as "United Kingdom day".
 The bill amends existing legislation to add this new holiday to the list of bank holidays across England, Wales, Scotland, and Northern Ireland.

 Description